mmbman/Katagiri/1987-03-12-Bendowa-Talk-2.md

 And the second [point] in this question is, that we always believe that just sitting is wasting time.

 That is the question.
-So Dogen Zenji says – yesterday we read the beginning...
+So Dōgen Zenji says – yesterday we read the beginning...

 > By picturing as you did a moment ago the unsurpassed great dharma and the *samadhi* of the buddhas as sitting idly and doing nothing, you malign the Great Vehicle.
 Your illusion is indeed profound.
 It is like being in the middle of a great ocean and saying there is no water.
 Thankfully, buddhas are already sitting serenely in *jijuyu samadhi*.
 Does this not constitute extensive merit?
 It is to be pitied that your eye is not yet opened, that your mind is still drunk.
 >